Man killed in Hardee’s shooting on William Street yesterday

 The shooting occurred inside of the Hardees Restaurant located at 2115 William Street in Cape Girardeau on August 1, 2018 at approximately 10:39 a.m.

-Police responded at 10:39, and discovered the victim, 45-year-old Derwin Alexander Simmons, and the suspect, 41-year-old Anthony Levar Sinks, knew each other and this was not a random act.
+Police found the victim, 45-year-old Derwin Alexander Simmons, and the suspect, 41-year-old Anthony Levar Sinks, knew each other and this was not a random act.

 Derwin and Sinks allegedly got into an argument, ending with multiple gunshots.